tmnnrs/osmm-highways-network-translator/README.md

 ### Processing
 The first stage (`process.sh`) transforms the GML files into CSV format.
 The output forms the basis for subsequent loading into PostgreSQL (using `ogr2ogr_CSV2PG.sh`) or GeoPackage (using `ogr2ogr_CSV2GPKG.sh`).

-Environment variables in the shell script should be editted accordingly...
+Environment variables in the shell script should be edited accordingly...

 **`process.sh`**
 ```c